MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-quickstart.md

 5. Click **Create** to make the **Solution**.

 6. Open the **Main.storyboard** file by double-clicking on it in the **Solution Pad**.
+Make sure you are using the Visual Studio designer (right click: Open With / iOS Designer) and not XCode.
 This provides a way to visually to create a UI:

     ![The iOS Designer](hello-ios-quickstart-images/image7new.png)